-“To be honest with you . . .”
-What is the customer hearing? “. . . because I lie to you the rest of the time.”
+“To be honest with you …” What is the customer hearing? “… because I lie to you the rest of the time.”

 “I don’t know.”
-When you say “I don’t know.” you are saying to your customer, “I don’t know.
+When you say “I don’t know,” you are saying to your customer, “I don’t know.
 They didn’t train me well and this company always keeps me in the dark.”

-“I think . . .” or “I believe. . .”
-“What time does the mall across the street open on Sunday?”
+“I think …” or “I believe …” “What time does the mall across the street open on Sunday?”
 “I think 11 a.m.”
-Here is what the customer is hearing you say, “I have no clue, but here is my best guess. . . “
+Here is what the customer is hearing you say, “I have no clue, but here is my best guess… “

 “No problem.”
-Your customer has an expectation that his experience will be problem-free.
-No customer ever walks into your establishment and says, “Here I am.
+Your customer has every expectation that his experience will be problem-free.
+No customer ever calls or walks into your establishment to proclaim, “Here I am.
 Here’s my money.
-Now dissatisfy me.”
+Dissatisfy me now.”
 When you say, “No problem.” your customer is thinking, “Why?
 Was there a possibility that it would be a problem?
 At the same time, “No problem” means “no problem to you.”
 What you are saying to your customer is, “Of the two of us, I am the star of the show.
 And you are asking something so small that it is no problem.”
 Not exactly being customer-centric are you?

-PROPER PHRASE: I apologize.
+PROPER PHRASE: “I apologize.”
 (More on this below.)